udayallu/rasa_nlu/README.md

     ]
   }
 ]

 ```

-- as you can see, the entity city has the value New York City in both examples, even though the text in the first example states NYC.
+- As you can see, the entity city has the value New York City in both examples, even though the text in the first example states NYC.
 - Alternatively, you can add an “entity_synonyms” array to define several synonyms to one entity value.
 Here is an example of that:
 ```
 {